-Domain: Communication and Collab oration Im plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Data Sources/Supporting Evidence yet В A runy 29.
-Family members of SWDs are contributing members of school decision- making groups.
-School administrators actively recruit family members of SWDs to participate in school decision- making groups, including the School Advisory Council.
+Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 29.
+Family members of SWDs are contributing members of school decision-making groups.
+School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
 Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-Title 1 surveys and participation logs School Advisory Counsel sign in roster PTA School improvement funds survey Meeting agenda Sugge sted Measures: Decision-making group ro sters, meeting notes.
-In addition to the School Advisory Council, fa ties, such as the PTA and school sub-commi amily members of students with disabilities should be incluttees. uded in all decision-r making gro oups that include family members of students without Comm Family ents: members of SWDs are active participants in community outreach efforts.
-Family members of SWDs are actively recruited by the community liaison and Title 1 Coordinator to participa te in decis ion makin g and sch ool impro vement efforts.
+Y SAC PTA SEL/FACE Sugge ested Measures: Decision-making group ro sters, meeting notes.
+Note: In addition to the School Advisory Council, family members of students with disabilities should be included in all decision-making groups that include family members of students without disabilities, such as the PTA and school sub-committees.
+Comm Comments:

-Domain: Communication and Collab oration l Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A Tuny 30.
+Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 30.
 Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
 Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
-Materials and resources information distribution School Advisory Counsel sign in log Annual Parent District Eprove Survey Annual Title One Survey Parent Workshop Sign-on logs opportunities available to families, survey samples and re- cilitating their child's success in school when they are giv · t their child's learning goals and objectives Comm ients:
+Y Calendar of Events Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
+Note: Family members play an important role in facilitating their child's success in school when they are given complete and accurate information.
+It is important for families to understand ways to support their child's learning goals and objectives at home and in community settings.
+Comm nents: